madtomic/Maintenance-Manager--CB-Plugin/README.md

 *Note: Your icon must be a 64X64 png image!*

-Advice: If you don't want to change the icon, copy-paste server-icon.png and rename it into maintenance-icon.png
+Advice: If you don't want to change the icon, copy-paste server-icon.png and rename it into maintenance-icon.png Comments will disappear after the first use of commands.
+Edit it the first time you launch the plugin.

 **Important: If your server is running without icon, maintenance-icon.png will be displayed even out of a maintenance!**